joswong13/spending_tracker/README.md

-# Spending Tracker V1.1.0 - alpha
+# Spending Tracker V1.2.0 - alpha

 This is an app built to help people track their monthly spending.
-In the monthly view, you can see the entire month (6 weeks) as a calendar.
-Clicking on any day will open that week and display the weekly spending view with a list of transactions at the bottom.
+In the monthly view, you can see the entire month (6 weeks) split weekly.
+Clicking on any week will open and display the weekly spending view with a list of transactions at the bottom.
+There is also a category view where users can view the entire six weeks categorically.
+Clicking on a category will allow users to view all the transactions for that category in that six weeks.

 ## Data Storage